ProfStick/12SDD_PseudoExe/README.md

 * [RPLY ReadTheDocs](https://rply.readthedocs.io/en/latest/users-guide/lexers.html)

 ## NOTES
-ATM this project is completely untested - we are on this journey together
+ATM this project is compLETely untested - we are on this journey together

 ## TODO